 Sponsored agreements with UMBC are usually conducted within the physical boundaries of the University or at field sites used by University personnel.
 When an award is received, if a substantive portion of the programmatic effort is to be performed by a third party such as other institutions or companies, a formal agreement must be executed with that party.
 This agreement, referred to as the subaward, is developed once OSP’s Subaward Team has received the Principal Investigator’s/Department’s request to issue a subaward via the Subaward Request Form.
 The third party, or the legal entity that has agreed to work in collaboration with UMBC, is known as the subrecipient.
 A subaward creates a relationship in which each institution has its own Principal Investigator, and where UMBC is the prime awardee.
 Once the subaward has been executed, the subrecipient becomes accountable to UMBC for the use of the funds provided.
 The subrecipient must also comply with all of the terms and conditions of the prime award.
-For more information on subawards, see OSP’s Subrecipient Procedure.
+For more information on subawards, see OSP’s Subrecipient Monitoring Procedures.

 After a subaward has been issued, it is managed through technical and fiscal monitoring.
 Upon occasion, it becomes necessary to amend a subcontract.